akuklev/HOCC/finitism-journey.md

 properties which the class of all sets can be thought to share as well).
 Modified hierarchy conicides with the usual one in classical settings (i.e. if on adds the double negation elimination axion or any other axiom that leads to double negation elimination, such as choice axiom).

-The only issue we still have with foundational status of CZF we still have is that of the constructive variant of the self-verifying finitary segment $IH_{<ω}$.
+The only issue with foundational status of CZF we still have is that of the constructive variant of the self-verifying finitary segment $IH_{<ω}$.
 This work has to be done and might lead to unexpected enlightning results.
 We conjecture that much like primitive recrusive arithmetic PRA, the intuitionistic theory of finitary sets $IH_{<ω}$ can be axiomatized first in quantifier-free and then in [logic-free manner](https://en.wikipedia.org/wiki/Primitive_recursive_arithmetic#Logic-free_calculus)